No space? No problem. Just follow our simple tips and tricks to sneak in more storage space into your home.

 When you’re living in a small home where living space is limited, it can be frustrating to find storage area.
 Fret not, no matter how small your house or your room is, there are ways to sneak in extra shelves or baskets in places you wouldn’t otherwise consider!
 Think open corners and floating shelves.

 Follow our comprehensive guide to adding more storage space into your home without any renovation.

 1. Add a floating shelf

 The last thing you want in a small room is clutter.
-Not only does it diminish the size of your space significantly, but not having a proper place for each and every one of your items might stress you out too.
+Not only does it diminish the size of your living space significantly, but not having a proper place for each and every one of your items might stress you out too.
 The strategy here is to provide a small but effective way to stow away your essentials, and you can do this by installing a rectangular shelf unit for open storage.
-And this method works wonders because this shelf unit looks great in every part of the house.
+And this method works wonders because this shelf unit looks great in every part of the house and it helps free up your coffee table too!
 If you have indoor plants, it’s also a great way to display them out in the open.

 For odd corners that are too small for any furniture to fit, take advantage of these “dead” spaces, install a couple of sleek V-shaped wood panels and voila, a new storage space for you to stash your items.

 Another creative way to sneak in storage space into your interior design is by introducing hanging shelves at home.
 Unlike floating shelves that involve installing it against a wall, you can literally place hanging shelves anywhere you want.
 Not to mention, they free up floor space and allow more legroom for you to roam around without kicking something by accident.
 Additionally, you can elevate the design by weaving your own macrame shelf.
 It’s cosy, it’s creative and most of all, it adds storage!